Menu

 SAJA

-SAJA is committed to promoting high-quality journalism.
-Our scholarships help journalism students afford tuitio and other costs associated with higher education.
+SAJA continues to support journalism education.
+Our scholarships help students afford tuition costs associated with higher education to pursue their journalism degree.

 Selection/Eligibility

-Undergraduates and graduate students continuing their studies in the fall of 2024 at a university in the U.S. or Canada are eligible.
+• Full-time undergraduates and graduate students pursuing a journalism degree in the fall of 2026 at a university in the U.S. or Canada are eligible.
+If they are an undergraduate student applying for this scholarship, journalism must be their major, not minor.

 Evaluation Procedure